mmert11/sekiro-sheath-mode/README.md

 # sekiro-sheath-mode
-this mod allows you to change the render status of your katana in sekiro in a ghetto way
+this mod allows you to change the render state of your katana in sekiro in a ghetto way

 press dpad down to toggle the flag